xfgavin/racadm/README.md

 # racadm

-Dell EMC iDRAC Tools for Linux, v9.4.0 in a centos docker container.
+Latest Dell EMC iDRAC Tools for Linux in a centos8 docker container.

 Usage: